Approximate control of the marked length spectrum by short geodesics

 The basic idea is to start by covering the unit tangent bundle $T^1 M$ with finitely many sufficiently small ``flow boxes", that is, sets obtained by flowing local transversals for some small fixed time interval $(0,\delta)$.
 On the one hand, any periodic orbit of the flow that visits each of these boxes at most once is short, i.e., has period at most $\delta$ times the total number of boxes.
 On the other hand, any periodic orbit that is long, i.e., of length more than $\delta$ times the number of boxes, must return to at least one of the boxes more than once before it closes up.
 In other words, long periodic orbits contain shorter almost-periodic segments.
 By the Anosov closing lemma, these are in turn shadowed by periodic orbits.
 This allows us to approximate the lengths of long closed geodesics with sums of lengths of short ones.
 We then use a H{\"o}lder continuous orbit equivalence $\mathcal{F}: T^1 M \to T^1 N$ to argue that similar approximations hold for the corresponding closed geodesics in $N$.
 From this, we are able to estimate the ratio of $\mathcal{L}_g(\gamma)/\mathcal{L}_{g_0}(\gamma)$ for all long geodesics $\gamma$ given our assumed estimate holds for short ones (Hypothesis \ref{MLSassfinite}).

 We now introduce the precise statements of the aforementioned covering lemma and H{\"o}lder estimate.
 Let $W^{si}$ for $i = s, u$ denote the strong stable and strong unstable foliations for the geodesic flow $\phi^t$ on the unit tangent bundle $T^1 M$.
-For $\delta > 0$, let $W^{si}_{\delta} (v) = W^{si}(v) \cap B(v, \delta)$, where $B(v, \delta)$ denotes a ball of radius $\delta$ in $T^1 M$ with respect to the Sasaki metric.
+For $\delta > 0$, let $W^{si}_{\delta} (v)$ denote the connected component containing $v$ of $W^{si}(v) \cap B(v, \delta)$, where $B(v, \delta)$ denotes a ball of radius $\delta$ in $T^1 M$ with respect to the Sasaki metric.
 (See Section \ref{localprodsection} for some background on the stable/unstable foliations and the Sasaki metric.)

 Let $P(v, \delta) = \cup_{v' \in W_{\delta}^{ss}(v)} W_{\delta}^{su}(v')$ and let $R(v, \delta) = \cup_{t \in (- \delta/2, \delta/2)} \phi^t P(v, \delta)$.
 We will call $R(v, \delta)$ a $\delta$-\emph{rectangle}.
 For our proof of Theorem \ref{mainthm}, we use the following estimate for the number of $\delta$-rectangles needed to cover $T^1 M$.